Centurion Air Cargo: History

 The airline was established as Challenge Air Cargo in 1985 as a subsidiary of Challenge Air Transport.
 In 1986, the airline became independent of Challenge Air Transport.
 In 2001, following the takeover of the scheduled business by United Parcel Service a new company was formed as Centurion Air Cargo to take over the air operating certificate of Challenge.

 The airline surrendered its operating certificate to the Federal Aviation Administration in June 2018, after being unable to restructure its operations after financial difficulties.

 Centurion Cargo Center

 The Centurion Cargo Center was a cargo terminal located at Miami International Airport, opened in 2013.

 The facility comprised a 1,400,000 square feet (130,000 m2) area incorporating a 550,000 square feet (51,000 m2) warehouse with both cold and dry storage facilities.

 Centurion Cargo Center was the largest privately owned, all cargo airline facility in North America before its operation was shut down.

 Destinations

-Centurion Air Cargo operated to be the following destinations:
+Centurion Air Cargo operated to the following destinations: